Table of Contents

 Will removing a skin tag cause more to grow?

 There is no evidence that removing a skin tag will cause more tags to grow.
 There is no expectation of causing skin tags to "seed" or spread by removing them.
 In reality, some people are simply more prone to developing skin tags and may have new growths periodically.
-Some individuals require periodic removal of tags at annual or even quarterly intervals.
+Some individuals request periodic removal of tags at annual or even quarterly intervals.

 Is a skin tag a tumor?